-Suppose, we are to design an optimal pointer made of some material with density $\rho$ .
-The pointer should be as large as possible, no mechanical breakage and deflection of pointing at end should be negligible.
+Suppose, we are to design an optimal pointer made of some material with density ρ .
+The pointer should be as low weight as possible, with a desirable strength (i.e. sustainable to mechanical breakage) and the deflection of pointing at end should be negligible.

-The task is to select the best pointer out of many all possible pointers.
+The task is to select the best pointer out of all possible pointers.